 Continue reading below

 Pumpkin patches, hot mugs of cider and small-town streets decorated for Halloween and harvest season signal a magical time in Oklahoma.
 If you’re seeking a little fall-themed magic, these Oklahoma towns are a surefire autumn hit with plenty of seasonal attractions, fantastic festivals and breathtaking local foliage.

 The delightful Route 66 town of Claremore pulls out all the stops when it comes to celebrating fall.
 Venture into the rolling hills surrounding Claremore and make your way to Shepherd’s Cross for their annual pumpkin festival.
 Held during each weekend in October, visitors are invited to enjoy hayrides, a petting zoo, hay maze and other activities that are fun for the entire family.
-For a bit of Halloween fun, grab the kiddos and head to the Will Rogers Memorial Museum for the “Halloween Night at the Museum” event.
-Kids can trick or treat their way through the museum in their costumes and the night ends with a screening of “Headless Horseman” starring Will Rogers himself.
+For a bit of Halloween fun, grab the kiddos and head to the Will Rogers Memorial Museum for the “Halloween Night at the Museum” event where kids can trick or treat their way through the museum in their costumes.

 If all of these activities leave you feeling hungry, hop over to The Hammett House Restaurant for a delicious assortment of soups (try the baked potato soup or famous navy bean!), stews and pies that will warm you up if there’s a chill in the air.
 Don’t miss The Nut House on Route 66, which is decked out in autumn decorations and also offers cool weather staples like gourmet coffee and fudge.
 When it’s time to see some beautiful foliage, head to the Rogers State University Conservation Education Reserve and walk the trails lined with changing trees.